FBalzerMPE/imprs_sports_week/data/sport_descriptions/badminton/specifications.md

 ### What to bring

 You do not need to bring any special equipment, but make sure to not forget your water bottle!

-Get ready to dive, spike, and rally your way to victory in Spikeball.
-Good luck to all participating teams!